y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 15, 2022</time> Could not finish the final assignment for Week 3 but on to Week 4 anyways (the assignment is technically optional).

 - <time>Aug 14, 2022</time> Continued with the final assignment for Week 3.

 - <time>Aug 13, 2022</time> Continued with the final assignment for Week 3 (went throught the pre-requisite notebook).